Skip to content

 PUT /organizations/{org_id}/guests/{guest_email}

-This endpoint updates the details for an existing guest user, identified by their email address.
+This endpoint updates the details for an existing guest user in your Tallyfy organization, identified by their email address.

 Request